amroweh/ac-task/README.md

-# ac-task
+# Sky Assessment Centre Task
-A simple repository to build the Sky Assessment Centre task
+The details of the task can be found in the powerpoint presentation present in this repo.